 And if you’re super interested in the technology behind space exploration, stay for the whole day.

-There is so much to see here that only planning for a couple of hours is not worth the price of the ticket.
+There is so much to see here that only spending a couple of hours is not worth the price of the ticket.
 By the way, we bought the combo ticket which also gives you access to the IMAX theater.

 You can choose your movie.